JonathanJia05/ppCalculator/README.md

    ```

 5. **Open the iOS App**
-   - Open the project in Xcode and run it on your simulator or device.
+   - Open the project in Xcode and run it in simulator.

 ## Acknowledgements